charliemeyer2000/charliemeyer2000/README.md

 </p>

 <p style="color: #FFDEAD">
 👋 Welcome to my GitHub!
-I'm Charlie Meyer, a full-time student at UVA who also loves designing things - websites, readme's, and much more.
-My repositories are just getting started, and I hope my page expands to something great as my coding experience develops.
+I'm Charlie Meyer, a full-time student at UVA who also loves coding things - websites, readme's, Pi projects and much more.
+The goal of my GitHub is to be a place to display my projects and also be a space for new developers to find useful resources to get started.
 Check out my website <a href="https://charliemeyer.xyz" target="_blank" rel="noopener noreferrer" style="color: #FFD700;">charliemeyer.xyz</a> and email <a href="mailto:charlie@charliemeyer.xyz" style="color: #FFD700; " target="_blank" rel="noopener noreferrer">charlie@charliemeyer.xyz</a>  for any inquiries.
 </p>

 <hr>